lsst-dm/dmtn-155/index.rst

 The first response should be to try and "anonymize" the question so that it can be posted to Community without revealing any proprietary data.
 However, if this cannot be done then the user should be accommodated and interaction should proceed privately.

-Some members of the external community are active and important contributers to DM deliverables; their questions are usually not requests for user support and should not simply be redirected to the Community forum.
+Some members of the external community are active and important contributors to DM deliverables; their questions are usually not requests for user support and should not simply be redirected to the Community forum.
 We acknowledge that this is a grey area where a degree of judgement on a case-by-case basis will be required.

 Slack should continue to be used as a chat platform during live events involving the community, such as workshops or tutorials where real-time communication is needed.
 Good examples of Slack used in this context include the ``#stack-club-course`` channel for real-time support during the `Stack Club Course`_ from May through August of 2020.